-As at September 30, 2018, the Company has a finance lease obligation with a carrying value of \$7 million (December 31, 2017 - \$25 million) associated with certain equipment and buildings on its consolidated balance sheets.
-During the second quarter of 2018, Stelco Inc. acquired the Lands from the Land Vehicle resulting in the derecognition of the Company's building finance lease obligation of \$24 million.
+As at September 30, 2018, Stelco has a finance lease obligation with a carrying value of \$7 million (December 31, 2017 - \$24 million), associated with certain equipment and buildings on its consolidated balance sheets.
+During the second quarter of 2018, Stelco acquired the Lands from the Land Vehicle resulting in the derecognition of the Company's building finance lease obligation of \$24 million.
 Refer to note 5 of the Consolidated Financial Statements for further details.